-The T-charge is only a temporary measure, and from April 2019 an Ultra Low Emission Zone will be introduced in central London.
-The ULEZ will start off covering the same areas as the congestion charge but will grow to cover a large part of Greater London by 2021.
-The ULEZ will apply to all vehicles including cars, vans, motorcycles and trucks and is aimed at drastically cutting air pollution in London.
+Since April 2019 an Ultra Low Emission Zone has been in effect in central London.
+The ULEZ covers the same areas as the congestion charge but will grow to cover a large part of Greater London by 2021.
+The ULEZ applies to all vehicles including cars, vans, motorcycles and trucks and is aimed at drastically cutting air pollution in London.

 Many cities away from London are set to introduce clean air zones to tackle air pollution locally.
-These won't necessarily involve charging schemes though - there are lots of other things a local authority can do to reduce pollution like improving road layouts and traffic flow, introducing safer and more convenient cycling or walking networks and making public transport a more attractive alternative.
+These won't necessarily involve charging schemes though.
+There are lots of other things a local authority can do to reduce pollution.
+They can improve road layouts and traffic flow, introduce safer and more convenient cycling or walking networks, and make public transport a more attractive alternative.

-Charges and fines only go so far though, especially if drivers feel they're being punished unnecessarily.
+Charges and fines only go so far, especially if drivers feel they're being punished unnecessarily.
 Real change comes from how drivers look after their cars, how they drive and which cars they buy.

 How your driving can help reduce air pollution